-Candidates for a breast reduction (reduction mammoplasty) may have experienced functional impairment of the following systems:
+Candidates for a breast reduction (reduction mammoplasty) most likely have a history of experiencing functional impairment of the following systems:

 - Musculoskeletal: shoulder, neck, arm, back pain

-- Dermatological: heat rash and/or friction from the weight of the breasts over the rib cage and/or bra strap grooving
+- Dermatological: heat rash or friction from the weight of the breasts over the rib cage or bra strap grooving

 - Respiratory: postural changes and loading of heavy breasts may impede breathing, which in turn limits physical activity